 In a few cases, steroid eye drops may be used to treat a blepharitis flare-up.

-According to the College of Optometrists, lubricants in the form of ointments, gels and drops can make your eyes feel more comfortable, especially if you also have dry eye syndrome.
+Blepharitis is often associated with dry eyes, but using lubricants in the form of ointments, gels and drops can make your eyes feel more comfortable.
 There are many types and brands available, including drops called artificial tears (hypromellose), so ask your optician or your GP to recommend one that would suit you.

 If you have blepharitis that’s caused by seborrheic dermatitis, it could also lead to dandruff (dandruff is seborrhoeic dermatitis of the scalp).
 There are many anti-dandruff shampoos and hair treatments available that may help.

-As well as being uncomfortable, blepharitis can case other problems (though thankfully, serious complications aren ’t common).
+As well as being uncomfortable, blepharitis can cause other problems (though thankfully, serious complications are not common).

 The main complications are as follows: